Wesswanson/Basic_Onshape_CAD/README.md

 ### Description

 To create a sub-assembly, use the assembly tab in your document.
 Insert the wheel, tire, axle, and two small bearings.
-Then, create the folowing constraints:
+Then, create the following constraints:
-* A fastened constraint from the center of the wheel to the orgin.
+* A fastened constraint from the center of the wheel to the origin.
 * A fastened constraint from the wheel to the tire.
 * A revolute constraint from the axle to the wheel.
 * A revolute constraint from the bearing to the wheel.